Alliant Pension Class Action Website

 (Last updated: April 11, 2014)

 Latest News: Final judgment has been entered and final payouts will begin soon

 This website concerns Ruppert, et al. v.
 Alliant Energy Cash Balance Pension Plan, a class action filed in February 2008 under the federal pension law known as “ERISA.”
 The case challenges the manner in which the Alliant Energy Cash Balance Pension Plan (the “Plan”) calculated pension benefits between 1998 and August 2006, and again in 2011 after Alliant amended the Plan in a way that led to some increased benefits for some participants but typically far less than the amounts that the Honorable Barbara B. Crabb of the United States District Court for the Western District of Wisconsin ruled that the Plan was required to pay after a 2010 trial.

-Counsel for the two named plaintiffs (Lawrence Ruppert and Thomas Larson) created this website to keep class members informed as to the case’s progress.
+Counsel for the three named plaintiffs (Lawrence Ruppert, Thomas Larson, and Shannon Bohannon) created and maintain this website to keep class members informed as to the case’s progress.
 For additional information, please contact counsel directly:Gottesdiener Law Firm, PLLC

 498 7th Street

 Brooklyn, NY 11215